Translate

 29.7.21

 Learning in depth is the major idea of Litvak yeshivot.
 The three great Litvak yeshivot in NY were known for this.
 Chaim Berlin, Mir, Torah VeDaat.
 Also in Israel there is Ponovitch.
-But I heard today someone had claimed that in depth learning is not possible without broad learning--bekiut.
-I can not agree.
 I think in depth learning depends on one's mind, or on having a learning partner with that kind of mind.
 I saw this when I was learning with my learning partner in Uman, David Bronson.
 He would almost effortlessly see the depths in Tosphot without blinking an eyelash.
 This had nothing to do with bekiut -- since, in fact, he had not gone through most of Shas by that point.
 It was all simply being able to see the depths of the Gemara and Tosphot.

 So what does that mean for someone like me?
 Well, it means if seeing this sort of depth in Gemara and Tosphot does not come so naturally, we must spend much more time on review.